 So we have the prophetic message more fully confirmed.
 You will do well to be attentive to this as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.
 First of all you must understand this, that no prophecy of scripture is a matter of one's own interpretation, because no prophecy ever came by human will, but men and women moved by the Holy Spirit spoke from God.

-About eight days after Jesus had foretold his death and resurrection, Jesus took with him Peter and John and James, and went up on the mountain to pray.
+Jesus took with him Peter and John and James, and went up on the mountain to pray.
 And while he was praying, the appearance of his face changed, and his clothes became dazzling white.
 Suddenly they saw two men, Moses and Elijah, talking to him.
 They appeared in glory and were speaking of his departure, which he was about to accomplish at Jerusalem.
 Now Peter and his companions were weighed down with sleep; but since they had stayed awake, they saw his glory and the two men who stood with him.
-Just as they were leaving him, Peter said to Jesus, “Master, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah"--not knowing what he said.
+Just as they were leaving him, Peter said to Jesus, “Master, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah” —not knowing what he said.
 While he was saying this, a cloud came and overshadowed them; and they were terrified as they entered the cloud.
 Then from the cloud came a voice that said, “This is my Son, my Chosen; listen to him!”
 When the voice had spoken, Jesus was found alone.
 And they kept silent and in those days told no one any of the things they had seen.